dendriel/crow-framework/README.md

 Allows to resize the game-window inside the game.
 This way we can have a menu with available/valid resolutions the player can select.

+### Add scale to UIAnimation

+Check if worth the trouble.